Orenjonas/school_projects/data-science/README.md

-# STK2100 – Maskinlæring og statistiske metoder for prediksjon og klassifikasjon
+# STK2100 – Machine learning and statistical methods for prediction and classification
 An introductory course in machine-learning, using R as a programming language.

 Learning outcome: